CS-Cafe/BitTacToe/README.md

 Due to its extremely small state-space, the full game tree of tic tac toe can be explored in a matter of microseconds.
 This speed allows for exploration of the entire "perfect-play" tree in well under a second.
 The perfect-play tree can be used to create a table of perfect moves.
-These perfect moves are precalculated at startup and stored in a 12288 byte table with a quadratic "open-address" hash scheme.
+These perfect moves are precalculated at startup and stored in a 12288 byte table with an "open-address" hash scheme.
 </p>

 <p>